genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/01_consolidators.md

 // what-if analysis, combine both database records and runtime instances: val result = tradeConsolidator.whatIf(Trade.ByOrderId("2"), trade1, trade2)
 ```
-#### Three types of consolidator object
+#### Three types of Consolidator object
-You can consider the following types of consolidator object as different use cases.
+You can consider the following types of Consolidator object as different use cases.

 - **input-output**.
-This type of consolidator object simply reads an input table and creates an output that can be used elsewhere in your application.
+This type of Consolidator is not limited to tables.
+It takes any input and produces any output; the output it creates can be used elsewhere in your application.
 For example, it could read a table of trades and create the sum of all trade values.
 - **read input table**.
-This type of consolidator reads a table where data is input and then creates the effect of adding the new information to another table.
+This type of Consolidator reads a table where data is changed and then creates an output; the output can be anything.
 For example, it could read updates to a table of orders and check the table of trades to find other trades that match that order (by order number or by counterparty, for example).
 - **read output table**.
-This type of consolidator reads an output table and checks the effect on another table.
+This type of Consolidator can read any type of input, but the output must be a table.
 For example, it could read the output from a trade table (a new trade), and compare to an order in the order table.
 It could then calculate the effect of the change in terms of how much is outstanding and fulfilled in the order.